-Do you ever feel like you keep missing too many volleys?
+Do you ever feel like you keep missing too many volleys in doubles?

 Maybe you feel uncomfortable at the net?
 You don’t have the confidence you need to poach and end the point.
 You’re scared to get beat up the alley…

-Follow this easy to use, 3 point volley checklist to start hitting clean volleys and actually win points from the net instead of missing volleys in the net or floating them for the other team.
+Follow this easy to use, 3 point volley checklist to fix your volley technique, start hitting clean volleys and actually win doubles points from the net instead of missing volleys in the net or floating them for the other team.

 First, we’ll cover the most common mistakes people make – I’ve watched hundreds of hours of both professional, and USTA tennis.
 There are several issues I see over and over again in doubles matches.

 Without moving forward you’re leaving it up to your arm to do all the work, then you may get into a habit of swinging on your volleys which will increase room for error and decrease your percentage.
 This is a bad habit that many tennis players make.

-I see people all the time miss a volley and grab their racket and replay the volley as if it’s something their arm or upper body hit the ball wrong.
+I see people all the time miss a volley and grab their racquet and replay the volley as if it’s something their arm or upper body hit the ball wrong.
 That’s almost never the case.
 Your upper body didn’t “forget” how to hit a volley.
 It’s always the feet and momentum that determines the result of the volley.

 This one is easy.
 If you’re standing at the service line, it’s a much tougher volley than when you’re on top of the net.

 If your volleys pop up more than you’d like, you’re probably carving your racket under the ball instead of hitting through it.
 Tilt your strings a little more towards the direction you want to hit the ball, instead of towards the sky, to fix this problem.

 There’s a lot to remember when you’re at the net.
 So I broke it down into a short checklist, that covers everything you’ll need.
 Once you start using this volley checklist, I guarantee you’ll start making more volleys and feeling more confident to be at the net.

 Don’t hit volleys from the service line.